vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/2018-07-23-workshop-manual-partner.md

 A target application environment that will be protected by AppDefense must have the following:

 1. Hosts running ESXi 6.5u1 or later.
 2. Minimum vCenter 6.5u1 managing the ESXi hosts.
-If using anything less than vCenter 6.7u1, then there is no plugin.
+If you use anything less than vCenter 6.7u1, then there will be no      plugin.
 3. Complete installation of VMTools of at least version 10.3.2.
 (Windows Only)
-4. VM Hardware type set to version 13+.
+4. Set VM Hardware type to version 13+.
 5. IP Address for AppDefense Appliance OVA.
 6. HTTPS connectivity from the Appliance to the internet. (appdefense.vmware.com)
 7. SSO Admin Credentials to register the Appliance.